2012 MEAC men's basketball tournament

 The 2012 Mid-Eastern Athletic Conference men's basketball tournament took place March 5–10, 2012 at the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina.
 Norfolk State won the tournament and received an automatic bid into the 2012 NCAA tournament.
-The 2012 championship game will be televised on ESPN2 at 1:00 PM eastern on March 10.
-This will be the final year in Winston-Salem, as the Tournament will move to Norfolk, VA beginning in 2013.
+The 2012 championship game was televised on ESPN2 on March 10.
+This was the final year in Winston-Salem, as the tournament moved to Norfolk, VA beginning in 2013.

 Format

-With Savannah State and North Carolina Central now in the MEAC as full Division I members, the MEAC will have a new format for the 2012 tournament.
-The top three seeds will receive a first round bye.
+With Savannah State and North Carolina Central in the MEAC as full Division I members, the MEAC had a new format for the 2012 tournament.
+The top three seeds received a first round bye.